-Santa Maria and its surrounding region have species of plants and animals that are protected at the federal and State level.
+Santa Maria and its surrounding region has species of plants and animals that are protected at the federal and State level.
+Protected species within the city include the American badger, burrowing owl, California red-legged frog, California tiger salamander, coast horned lizard, monarch butterfly, northern California legless lizard, vernal pool fairy shrimp, western pond turtle, western spadefoot dune larkspur, and Blockman's leafy daisy.
 Critical habitat, areas essential for the conservation of a listed endangered or threatened species, are scattered throughout the city (see Figure COS-3).
+Urban expansion has drastically altered and reduced protected and special status species habitat and species populations.
 New development in or near habitats of protected or special status species, or in areas where these species are known to live, can lead to habitat loss, fragmentation, or harm to the species.